 To have the treatment you lie on a radiotherapy couch.
-The radiographers (sometimes called radiotherapists) help you to get into the right position.
+The therapy radiographers help you to get into the right position.

-The staff then leave the room.
+They then leave the room.
 This is so they are not exposed to radiation.
-You are alone for a few minutes.
+You are alone for a few minutes while you have the treatment.
 But they can see and hear you the whole time.

 You can't feel the radiotherapy.
 It doesn’t hurt but you might find it uncomfortable to lie in position during the treatment as the radiotherapy couch can be quite hard.
 You can ask your doctor or specialist nurse if you can take a painkiller half an hour beforehand if you think it might help.

 Radiotherapy works well for many ulcerating or bleeding cancers.
 You should notice that your symptoms start to improve within 1 or 2 weeks.
 But a large or deep ulcer will take some time to heal.
 The treatment might heal the ulcer completely or it may shrink it and make it easier to manage.

 The ulcerated area may seem worse at first when you begin radiotherapy.
 This is because the cancer cells are dying off and making the wound seem larger or deeper.
 But then it should start to improve and heal.